Best Airbrush Gun – Helpful Test and Guide for Airbrushes

 Our conclusion: Badger Patriot 105 is an all-round, reliable, and efficient Airbrush in an affordable price.

 For advanced and demanding users: Iwata-Medea Eclipse HP CS Dual Action Airbrush Gun

-The Japanese corporation Iwata is well-known for its exceptional airbrushes, and the carefully mechanized Eclipse HP-CS is an added asset.
+The Japanese corporation Iwata is well-known for its exceptional airbrushes, and the carefully machined Eclipse HP-CS is an added asset.
 Eclipse HP-CS is prominent amongst the industry-leading artists, be it for high-end or low-end projects.
-The Airbrush gun is lucrative, handy, and most importantly, the hassle-free cleaning system makes it easy for the beginners too.
+The Airbrush gun is lucrative, handy, and most importantly, the hassle-free cleaning system makes it easy for beginners too.

 Volumetric Capacity Of Cup – The detachable top-mounted fluid cup has a holding capacity of 0.3 ounces of paint, which is suitable for color mixing.